lumiere000/blog/zabbix_template/Template-Virt-VMware/readme.md

 {$PASSWORD} - VMware service {$USERNAME} user password

 also add these 3 macros to Template Virt VMware Hypervisor and Template Virt VMware Guest

+Now wait about a minute, let your esxi host to login vsphere, it will get some basic information if it succeed.
+Then you need to wait a about an hour to auto discover and obtain information form vm guest.

 Template virt VMware using Low-level discovery, discovered guest will use Template Virt VMware Guest, discovered host will use Template Virt VMware Hypervisor.